gomerudo/tuetimeseries/exercises/exercise2_2.md

 **Analysis**

-For seasonality, only one correction was performed, since no clear change was noticed with a higher order.
-This seasonality is at lags 12-13 and 24-25, as can be appreciated in the PACF.
+For seasonality, 1 difference seems to be enough.
+We see no more seasonal behaviour but the trend and some multiplicative behaviour.

 ### Correction for both trend and seasonality